 Students will investigate, review and critically examine major concepts, theories, issues, methodological approaches and sub-areas in the health services management research literature.
 Special attention will be placed on using research to develop evidence-based practice and suggesting interventional strategies for complex problems, both micro- and macro-organizational.
 Prerequisites: Permission of the instructor.

-HP&M 904.
-Doctoral Seminar in Health Care Occupations and Culture.
-3 Hours.
+HP&M 904 Doctoral Seminar in Health Care Occupations and Culture.
+3 credits.

 Examines the social, historical, and cultural forces shaping the organization and delivery of health care.
 Students will critically analyze concepts surrounding health, illness and wellness, healing, professional authority, and interprofessional and intraprofessional relationships.
 Explores the impact of organizational cultures on the health care system.
 Prerequisite: Admission to the PhD Program or permission of instructor.
 SEM

-HP&M 905.
-Doctoral Seminar in Social Determinants of Health.
-3 Hours.
+HP&M 905 Doctoral Seminar in Social Determinants of Health.
+3 credits.

 An advanced survey of theory and research in social determinants of health, giving primary attention to health differences by education, income, race/ethnicity, gender, and sexual orientation.
 Demographic, cross-cultural, social-psychological, and physiological aspects of physical and mental health will be considered.
 Prerequisite: Admission to PhD program or permission of instructor.
 SEM.

-HP&M 906.
-Doctoral Seminar in Comparative Health Systems.
-3 Hours.
+HP&M 906 Doctoral Seminar in Comparative Health Systems.
+3 credits.

 Critical examination of the structure and function of health care systems in major, advanced, capitalist countries (e.g., Canada, United Kingdom, France, Germany, Netherlands, Sweden) in comparison to each other and to the health care system of the United States.
 Patterns in control and financing will be studied in relation to issues of cost, quality, access, and in relation to cultural values.
 Special attention will be placed on comparative analysis of strategies for reform and the results of recent reform efforts in the focal countries.
 Prerequisite: Admission to PhD program or permission of instructor.
 SEM.